alexander-sml/azure-wiki/recommendations-reference/compute-and-app-recommendations/Diagnostic logs in Event Hub should be enabled.md

-Diagnostic logs in Event Hub should be enabled.md
+recommendations-reference/compute-and-app-recommendations/Diagnostic logs in Event Hub should be enabled.md